ChinaTravel: An Open-Ended Travel Planning Benchmark with Compositional Constraint Validation for Language Agents: Abstract

 \section{Abstract}

-Recent advances in LLMs, particularly in language reasoning and tool integration, have rapidly sparked the \emph{Language Agents} for real-world development.
-Among these, travel planning represents a prominent domain, combining complex multi-objective planning challenges with practical deployment demands.
-However, existing benchmarks often oversimplify real-world requirements by focusing on synthetic queries and limited constraints.
-We address the gap of evaluating language agents in multi-day, multi-POI travel planning scenarios with diverse and open human needs.
-Specifically, we introduce \emph{ChinaTravel}, the first open-ended benchmark grounded in authentic Chinese travel requirements collected from 1,154 human participants.
-We design a compositionally generalizable domain-specific language (DSL) for scalable evaluation, covering feasibility, constraint satisfaction, and preference comparison.
-Empirical studies reveal the potential of neuro-symbolic agents in travel planning, achieving a 37.0\% constraint satisfaction rate on human queries, a 10× improvement over purely neural models.
-These findings highlight ChinaTravel as a pivotal milestone for advancing language agents in complex, real-world planning scenarios.
+Travel planning stands out among real-world applications of \emph{Language Agents} because it couples significant practical demand with a rigorous constraint-satisfaction challenge.
+However, existing benchmarks primarily operate on a slot-filling paradigm, restricting agents to synthetic queries with pre-defined constraint menus, which fails to capture the open-ended nature of natural language interaction, where user requirements are compositional, diverse, and often implicitly expressed.
+To address this gap, we introduce \emph{ChinaTravel}, with four key contributions: 1) a practical sandbox aligned with the multi-day, multi-POI travel planning, 2) a compositionally generalizable domain-specific language (DSL) for scalable evaluation, covering feasibility, constraint satisfaction, and preference comparison 3) an open-ended dataset that integrates diverse travel requirements and implicit intent from 1154 human participants, and 4) fine-grained analysis reveal the potential of neuro-symbolic agents in travel planning, achieving a 37.0\% constraint satisfaction rate on human queries, a 10$\times$ improvement over purely neural models, yet highlighting significant challenges in compositional generalization.
+Overall, ChinaTravel provides a foundation for advancing language agents through compositional constraint validation in complex, real-world planning scenarios.